9dots/devBots/14_building_your_robot.md

   + button pusher - does your robot effectively push the

  ####Engage
- Have students work in pairs to build their maze robots utilizing .
+ Have students work in pairs to complete their [design thinking worksheet](https://docs.google.com/document/d/1YJpb-Y2JVNOmDa24Q4nmLAfJMj7NducZ1Xafb-Ya8wU/edit?usp=sharing).

  ####Justify
  Ask students: What are the various attachments on your robot?
 What purpose do they serve?